Back to Blogs

 • Supports jurisdiction-specific tax calculation and statutory reporting.

-Together, these functions enable financial and operational activities to be interpreted within a common analytical framework.
+Together, these functions allow financial and operational activities to be interpreted within a common analytical framework.
 Reconciliation efforts are reduced, reporting consistency improves, and forecasting and liquidity assessments are grounded in current operational conditions rather than reconstructed summaries.

 Financial preparedness by industry: Risk profile and the role of Dynamics 365 Finance